Is Pasta Low FODMAP? Your Complete Guide to Low FODMAP Pasta

 Is Pasta Low FODMAP?

-Regular wheat pasta is HIGH FODMAP.
+If you’re searching for low FODMAP pasta options, the short answer is: regular wheat pasta is HIGH FODMAP, but gluten free pasta is low FODMAP and safe for most people with IBS.
 At a typical serving of 1 cup (155g) cooked, wheat pasta contains high levels of fructans that can trigger IBS symptoms.
 Even at a reduced serving of 1/2 cup (88g), wheat pasta is considered moderate FODMAP and may still cause issues for sensitive individuals.

 However, gluten-free pasta is LOW FODMAP.
 Pasta made from rice, corn, quinoa, or other gluten-free grains is low FODMAP at servings up to 1 cup (145g) cooked, making it a safe and satisfying alternative.

-For most people following a low FODMAP diet, switching to gluten-free pasta is the best way to enjoy pasta dishes without triggering symptoms.
+For most people following a low FODMAP diet, switching to low FODMAP pasta is the best way to enjoy pasta dishes without triggering symptoms.
+In this guide, we cover everything you need to know about choosing, cooking, and enjoying pasta on the low FODMAP diet.

 Safe Serving Size